Welcome to St. John’s

 The information on this page answers some common questions.
 Please fill out the newcomer information form if you have other questions, would like additional information, or would like to meet with the clergy.

 We hope you will find St. John’s to be a place of peace and welcome, where your spirit will be nurtured within a loving and accepting community.

 What is an Episcopal worship service like?
 What if I’m not an Episcopalian?

 St. John’s welcomes everyone to our worship services.
 Many who worship at St. John’s grew up in other Christian traditions, such as Roman Catholic or other Protestant churches, or have no faith background.
 The Episcopal Church is part of the worldwide Anglican Communion, and we worship using the Book of Common Prayer.
 Our worship bulletins contain all of the prayers and readings for each service, along with guidance about when to sit, stand or kneel.
 Our Sunday services are centered on Holy Eucharist (communion), and all are welcome to receive the bread and wine, or to approach the altar rail and request a blessing instead (by crossing your arms over your chest).
-We also have healing prayers offered at the 10:30 Sunday service.
-You’ll notice some worshippers making the sign of the cross or bowing toward the cross or altar — these practices are a matter of choice; you are welcome to adopt them or not as you wish.
+We also have confidential healing prayers offered at the 10:30 Sunday service; if you’d like to pray for yourself or someone else with a healing prayers volunteer, go to the baptismal font in the back of the church after you receive communion.
+You’ll notice some worshippers making the sign of the cross or bowing toward the cross or altar — these practices are a matter of choice, and you are welcome to adopt them or not as you wish.
 Music is central to worship at St. John’s.
 The congregation sings hymns and the adult and youth choirs sing anthems and chants.